Gradient Preconditioning for Efficient and Reliable Reward-Guided Generation: Related Work

 Reward-guided generation is commonly approached in two complementary ways.
 One direction \emph{fine-tunes} or \emph{trains} a model~\citep{black2023ddpo,clark2024draft,wallace2024diffusiondpo} for a specific reward, but this typically requires substantial compute, from tens~\citep{eyring2025noise} to hundreds of GPU hours~\citep{liu2025flow}, and must be repeated per reward.
 The other direction performs \emph{test-time optimization}~\citep{karunratanakul2024dno_motion,zhao2025dartcontrol,min2025origen,kim2025inference} without retraining, which is lighter-weight and can be applied to different rewards at no additional training cost.
 In practice, these two directions are orthogonal; a fine-tuned model can still benefit from test-time optimization for further improvement~\citep{liu2025improving}.

 The practicality of test-time optimization depends on the generative model.
-For \emph{multi-step} diffusion or flow models, reward evaluation at intermediate states is either unreliable when relying on Tweedie's estimate or very expensive when performing the all denoising steps to obtain a clean sample~\citep{ben2024d,oshima2025inferencetime}.
+For \emph{multi-step} diffusion or flow models, reward evaluation at intermediate states is either unreliable when relying on Tweedie's estimate or very expensive when performing all the denoising steps to obtain a clean sample~\citep{ben2024d,oshima2025inferencetime}.
 In contrast, \emph{one-step} generative models enable efficient latent optimization since each reward evaluation can be done with a single function evaluation and uses a cleaner output~\citep{eyring2024reno,hwang2025moment}.
 We therefore focus on one-step models in our experiments.

 In one-step models, latent optimization can be performed directly in the noise prior, which offers the widest search space.
 Preserving white Gaussian noise characteristics is therefore crucial for stable and realistic generation.
-In the following, we review regularization methods related to preserving white Gaussian noise properties.
+In the following, we review prior regularization methods that motivate our white Gaussian noise feasible set design.

 \paragraph{Regularizing Marginal Distribution.} Regularization strategies in machine learning are often designed to enforce statistical properties on model weights during optimization, such as through KL divergence~\citep{kingma2014} or kurtosis~\citep{shkolnik2020robust}, but these regularization terms can also be incorporated into test-time latent optimization.
 For reward-guided generation, prior works~\citep{norm1-2023,ben2024d,eyring2024reno} regularize the $\ell_2$ norm of the latent vector to encourage alignment with the statistics of the Gaussian distribution.
 However, these marginal-based approaches treat the latent as an unordered set and therefore fail to regularize \emph{spatial correlation}, which is essential for preserving the property of white Gaussian noise.